 From Albert Anker House to Centre Albert Anker

-Matthias and Rosette Brefin donated the entire estate contained within the house when the foundation was formed.
-The property, together with all the real estate, was sold to the Albert Anker House Ins Foundation in 2016.
+On the occasion of the foundation’s establishment, Matthias and Rosette Brefin donated the entire estate within the house.
+In 2016, the property, together with all the land, was sold to the Albert Anker-Haus Ins Foundation.

 Phases in the construction of the Art Pavilion: